Cats and Dogs Myths that Just Explained Scientifically

 Do you love to eat pork? or have you ever eat bacon, ham, pepperoni, or its derivative?
 Then, we will show you the latest information about those foods, which might surprise you.

 Pork is the most consumed meat worldwide.
-It is about 40.4% of meat consumption shares back in 2017, followed by consumption of chicken in around 32.4%, which shown in Figure 1.
+While it is about 40.4% of meat consumption shares back in 2017, the consumption of chicken just around 32.4%, which shown in Figure 1.
 (National Pork Board.
 2018).

 Each country across the world have different consumption trends.
 But in China, Pork consumption is accounted for around 60% per capita.
 Other than that, Figure 3 shown pork production worldwide, that China, Russia, Europe, and America constitute the largest pork producer.

 However, even pork is the most consumed, almost all great doctors will tell you not to eat pork.
 Moreover, some of them already write it on their blog or website.
 So, If you never ate pork at all, then it’s great, and keep it that way.

 Here, in this article, we will explain all of the facts about pork and its derivatives.
 Even more, we will write more than one reference for every section of evidence and will try to get the latest scientific research for each of them.